 OneStop

 As a daily transit user, I understand the hassle of managing multiple apps and delays.
 OneStop is designed to streamline this process for a smoother ride.
+It began as a UX challenge, but what I ultimately designed was confidence - the ability for someone to move through their day with fewer doubts, fewer taps, and more trust in the system around them.

 4 weeks